TianqiCS/UACB/README.md

 # UACB
-University of Alberta Course Browser (2018-2019)
+University of Alberta Course Browser (2018-2019) outdated!

 This project include two parts: scripts to download the data from university calendar,
                                 scripts to load the database and provide a user interface.